sciotaio/micropython-sparkplugb/README.md

 dataset_type = DataType.DataSet
 ```

+#### Notes

+When using the `DateTime` datatype for a metric, the value provided should be a timestamp in milliseconds since the epoch (January 1, 1970).
+Similarly, when using the `DateTimeArray` datatype, the value should be a list of timestamps in milliseconds since the epoch.
+Also, when a command metric is received with one of these datatypes, the value will be a (array of) timestamp(s) in milliseconds since the epoch.
+Note that some platforms (e.g. the ESP32) use a different epoch, so make sure to adjust the timestamps accordingly when using them in your application code.

 ### <code><i>class</i> sparkplugb.payload.DataSet(<i>columns: list[str], types: list</i>)</code>

 Objects of this class can be used as a value for DataSet metrics.
 (See [example](#usage-example).)